TomFrederik/lucent/docs/source/tutorials/first_steps.rst

   :alt: investigate_layer_startup

 You can now select a model of your choice, either from the torchvision modelzoo or upload your own model.
-If you wish to load from an old session, you can specify the data directory and tick the 'Load images from data dir' checkbox.
+If you wish to load from an old session, you can specify the data directory and tick the ``Load images from data dir`` checkbox.

-Click 'Save Config'.
+Click ``Save config``.
 Lucent should automatically detect all relevant layers for you and list them in the layer drop menu.
-Now you can generate the features for each layer by selecting the layer and clicking 'Generate Layer Features'.
+Now you can generate the features for each layer by selecting the layer and clicking ``Generate Layer Features``.

-If you select 'Display Database', all of the loaded and generated images for the selected model will be displayed.
+If you select ``Display Database``, all of the loaded and generated images for the selected model will be displayed.

 Lucent comes with a couple of predefined interfaces geared towards investigating different phenomena.
-You can check them out under the folder interface.
+You can check them out in the folder interface.
+..
+    TODO: add link to interface folder

 Lucent via Script